Info: Te Poka Pū Māori provides information to help Māori participate in the Fast-track process.

-Before applying, applicants must consult with relevant iwi authorities, hapū and Treaty settlement entities as listed in the Fast-track Approvals Act 2024.
+Before applying, applicants must notify relevant iwi authorities, hapū and Treaty settlement entities as listed in the Fast-track Approvals Act 2024.
+These parties have 20 working days to respond, and an application cannot be lodged until this timeframe has expired.

-These pre-application consultation requirements also apply to a substantive application for a listed project.
+These pre-application notification and consultation requirements also apply to a substantive application for a listed project.

 Referral application stage